favonia/cloudflare-ddns/docs/design/features/http-client-lifecycle.markdown

 - **IP detection:** keep separate IPv4 and IPv6 pools.
 The updater calls `CloseIdleConnections()` on these pools after each round's detection work to reduce reuse of connections established under an earlier network state.
 - **General HTTP traffic:** use the process-default pool for clients this project constructs or supplies to libraries.
 Let the shared pool reclaim idle connections automatically.
 The default five-minute update interval does not justify separate pools merely to optimize reuse.

-Configure shared clients and Transports before use.
+Once a shared client or Transport starts serving requests, treat its configuration as read-only.
 Copying a struct containing a client pointer preserves sharing; it does not create an independent pool.
-Do not mutate shared transport settings for an individual request.

 ## Cleanup Boundaries